IELTS vs TOEFL: Which one do you need?

 Are IELTS test centres open?

-IELTS centres around the world are slowly reopening when it is safe to do so, and many centres are now offering in-person tests again.
+Most IELTS centres around the world have reopened, and are now offering in-person tests again.
 You can again refer to the IELTS website for the up to date list of countries and centres which are open.

-Extra safety and hygiene precautions have been put in place to keep test takers and examiners safe.
+Extra safety and hygiene precautions were put in place to keep test takers and examiners safe.

 Is IELTS hard?